Find Trade Colleges

 26% Freshmen Loans

-26% of LCCC students take out loans to afford college costs.
+Approximately 26% of the students who attend this school take out loans.
 The average amount of student loans is $4,483 a year.
 The school reports a student loan default rate of 4.4% which is much lower than the average rate of 10.8%!

 The early-career average earnings of bachelor’s-degree holders from LCCC is $34,318.